Can You Sue An Insurance Company Over A Property Damage Claim?

 If your insurance company is dragging its feet, refusing to pay a claim, or offering a low payout, then it’s likely in your best interest to fight back.

-Hire professional to help resolve your insurance claim issues or help prepare to sue your insurance company.
+Hire professionals to help resolve your insurance claim issues or help prepare to sue your insurance company.
 A good public adjuster or insurance attorney can help win your case, ensuring you get the funds needed to recover after a loss.

 Contact ClaimsMate today to speak with a qualified public adjuster.
 Our public adjusters are skilled, licensed insurance professionals with proven expertise tackling tough insurance problems.